zer0lightning/Snipperts/SGD_Installation.md

 **Domain Joining and Remote**
  - Login as local user
- - Domain join using 'domain', use your fruit name (ex. apple)
+ - Domain join using 'domain'.
- - Login using Administrator and Password
- - Enable Remote Assistance and Remote Desktop, allow those users to use it
+ - Enable Remote Assistance and Remote Desktop, allow those users to use it.
- - Reboot
- - Login using regulardomainuser@yourdomain.com
+ - Reboot, then login regulardomainuser@yourdomain.com

-**SGD Objects Installation/RDS are not covered by this guide.**

 ## **5. Windows Server 2019 RDS Configuration**
 **Install Active Directory Domain Services**